smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 The LSAM utility command ADDRPYTOK can be used from IBM i command entry or from within a job submitted by OpCon to complete the same Create or Change maintenance of the Operator Replay Tokens as the LSAM screens above.
 This command is able to add new variables to the LSAM table when the do not already exist, or to update the value of an existing token.

-Also refer to the discussion under [Captured Data Response Rules](../events-utilities/captured-data-response-rules) about how the response rules can also be used to create or set the value of Operator Replay Token Variables.
+Also refer to the discussion under [Captured Data Response Rules](../events-utilities/captured-data-response-rules) about how the response rules can be used to create or set the value of Operator Replay Token Variables.

 ## Work with Screen Capture Definitions

+### LSAJ50R1 - Select Capture Application

+The title of this display shows to **Work with Capture Applications** when it is accessed directly from an LSAM Menu.
+The sub-title of "Application type:" shows the Agent automation tool that has its own data capture definitions, such as "**OPERATOR REPLAY**".

+Details about working with Application IDs are provided at [Work with Data Capture Application IDs](/events-utilities/captured-data-response-rules.md#work-with-data-capture-application-ids).

+After optionally creating or maintaining an appropriate Application ID, use the Application ID list display option 6 to Work with Capture Definitions for the currently selected Agent automation tool, as described next for the Operator Replay feature.

 ### OPRR40R1 - Work with Screen Capture Definitions

 #### Menu Pathways

-- Main Menu > Operator replay menu (#4) > Operator Replay Scripts (#2) > Script step list (Opt 1) > F6=Add **- or -** option 2=Change **- or -** option 3=Copy > F10=Capt Defn.
+- Main Menu > Operator replay menu (#4) > Operator Replay Scripts (#2) > Script step list (Opt 1) > F6=Add **- or -** option 2=Change **- or -** option 3=Copy > F10=Capt Defn. > Select Capture Application > 6=Work with Rules.

-- Main Menu > Operator replay menu (#4) > Work with Screen Capture Definitions (#5)
+- Main Menu > Operator replay menu (#4) > Work with Capture Applications > option 6 = Work with Rules.

-Using the F10 pathway offers the advantage of carrying the Script Name and Step Sequence number from the current Step record and automatically loading it into new Capture Rules, or it will subset a list of existing Capture Rules already linked to the Step master record.
+Using the F10 pathway is always required when linking a Screen Capture Application to an Operator Replay Script Step.
+While it is possible to define Screen Capture Applications starting from the LSAM menu system, the same maintenance can be done after accessing Screen Capature Applications from the Select screen that appears when F10 is pressed.

 #### Fields

-- **Script**: When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the name of the Operator Replay script is fixed and it appears in the heading of this list display.
-- **(Script) Seq**: When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the sequence number of the Operator Replay Step is fixed and it appears in the heading of this list display.
 - **Search content**: Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
 When <**F16**> is pressed a second time, the search continues from after the last matching record, using the same Search content data.
 Press <**Enter**> a second time (with no options typed), or press <**F5=Refresh**> to start a new search.
 - **Opt**: Type option from list displayed near the top of this screen.
 Refer to options definitions, below.
-- **Rpy Script**: Replay Script name: Each screen capture definition is associated with a specific Operator Replay script name.
-- **Seq**: Replay Script Step Sequence number: Each screen capture definition is associated with a specific Operator Replay script step Sequence number.
-The screen capture operation is performed after the screen format is received, but before the string to send or the function key is executed.
+- **App Key**: The link to a data capture Application ID that represents a collection of data capture rules.
-- **Application ID**: A label that groups together all of the data capture rules that apply to a single Operator Replay script step Sequence number.
-(This field is more important when data capture is used with the SCANSPLF command, and only serves Operator Replay screen capture as a useful means of labeling captured data when it appears in the captured data debug log file list, or when prompting for a Capture ID from Response Rules.)
+- **Application ID**: A label that describes groups of the data capture rules that are linked to an Operator Replay script step Sequence number.
 - **Seq**: The sequence of the data capture rule.
 This number determines the order in which data capture rules are executed.
 The effect of this sequence number is more noticeable when there are captured data response rules associated with each data capture definition, in that it imposes a high level of control over the sequence of response rules that might apply to a given screen format (or to a SCANSPLF spool file).
 - **Row**: For screen data capture, this is the row where the data capture operation starts.
 (For the SCANSPLF command, this is the report line, within a page, where data is found and captured.)
 - **Col**: The column within the Row (above) where the data capture starts.